connorsj-tu/new-optimus-automation-test/README.md

-# Kalibrate Automation
+# Optimus Automation

-The Kalibrate-Automation project allows automated running of tests against an instance of Kalibrate-UI.
+The maven-automation_test_suite project allows automated running of tests against Optimus.

 ## Maven Project

-* Install Eclipse, create an empty project then import this project as a Maven project.
+* Install Eclipse, create an empty workspace then import this project as a Maven project.
 Dependencies will then install, as defined in the pom.xml file.
 * Scripts can be executed using runners under \src\test\java\com\runners
 * Adjust tags in the runner file to dictate which scenarios are executed.
 The following will execute all scenarios with @login and @positive tags and which do not have @wip or @ignore tags: tags = {"@login", "@positive", "~@wip", "~@ignore"}